UI Builder Cookbook

 Conclusion

-This cookbook demonstrates how to build a powerful UI component generator by integrating:
+This cookbook demonstrates how to build a powerful UI component generator by integrating:- AI Generation: OpenAI for creating initial UI components based on user descriptions

 - Automatic Repair: Benchify for fixing common issues in LLM-generated code